 The Medicaid Personal Health Record (PHR) is a free Web portal for Medicaid beneficiaries that offers secure access to their Medicaid claims records and allows them to enter pertinent health-related information for themselves or their family.
-The Medicaid PHR provides a platform for Medicaid beneficiaries to access their personal health information, which includes appointment reminders, milestone charts, information about health conditions, and recommended preventive services.
-In 2011, preparatory work to include Medicaid claims records for Medicaid beneficiaries who register with the service was completed.
+The Medicaid PHR provides a platform for Medicaid beneficiaries to access and document their personal health information, which includes appointment reminders, milestone charts, information about health conditions, and recommended preventive services.